SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/copy-results-to-discovery-mailboxes.md

 4. In **Copy Search Results**, select from the following options:

-  - **Include unsearchable items** Select this check box to include mailbox items that couldn't be searched (for example, messages with attachments of file types that couldn't be indexed by Exchange Search).
+  - **Include unsearchable items**: Select this check box to include mailbox items that couldn't be searched (for example, messages with attachments of file types that couldn't be indexed by Exchange Search).
 For more information, see [Unsearchable Items in Exchange eDiscovery](http://technet.microsoft.com/library/32550081-9af9-474b-ae7b-28f1e68cad41.aspx).

-  - **Enable de-duplication** Select this check box to exclude duplicate messages.
+  - **Enable de-duplication**: Select this check box to exclude duplicate messages.
 Only a single instance of a message will be copied to the discovery mailbox.

-  - **Enable full logging** Select this check box to include a full log in search results.
+  - **Enable full logging**: Select this check box to include a full log in search results.

-  - **Send me mail when the copy is completed** Select this check box to get an email notification when the search is completed.
+  - **Send me mail when the copy is completed**: Select this check box to get an email notification when the search is completed.

-  - **Copy results to this discovery mailbox** Click **Browse** to select the discovery mailbox where you want the search results copied to.
+  - **Copy results to this discovery mailbox**: Click **Browse** to select the discovery mailbox where you want the search results copied to.
     ![Copy Search Results](../../media/TA_MRM_CopySearchResults.gif)

 5. Click **Copy** to start the process to copy the search results to the specified discovery mailbox.